ishikaa2504/cse110/index.md

 My primary focus is on CS and Machine Learning, with aspirations to one day start my own company which would solve **world's biggest societal issues**.
 Driven by a desire to innovate and effect positive change, I am particularly drawn to issues surrounding **_mental health_** and **_women's safety_**.
 I am eager to acquire entrepreneurial skills through hands-on experiences, with the ultimate goal of leveraging technology to develop impactful solutions in these critical areas.

+> Every once in a while, a new technology, an old problem, and a big idea turn into an innovation.

 ## Programming
 ### Experience
 I'm extremely passionate about coding.
 I see it is art that allows me the build absolutely anything I'm interested in.